Video shows broad-daylight shootout at North Carolina gas station - NewsBreak

 The man pulls out his gun and returns fire towards the street as a dark-colored SUV speeds away, and windows of the business shatter.

 Another man gets out of the white sedan and starts shooting.
-Both back away toward the side of the business.
+Both back away toward the side of the business.10-year-old arrested for mass shooting threat, Florida deputies say

 Cars can be seen stopping on the street and turning around as shots ring out.
 Bystanders can also be seen running for cover.